Home & Mortgage

 • • Maintenance: 1.5%/year

 This table tracks every dollar on both paths.
-The bottom line shows “net wealth impact”—how much poorer each choice makes you over 7 years.
-(Both paths cost money; the question is which costs less.)
+The bottom line shows the “net wealth impact” for each choice.
+Both paths cost money.
+The question is which one costs less.

 Cost CategoryRent PathBuy Path